 In the third category, a bear causes real property damage to a dwelling(s), structure(s), vehicle(s), apiaries, etc., or is a repeat offender (the bear has been previously captured or hazed by CDFW employees).
 If the damage is minor and there are no other previous reports of damage, the first action is implementation of reasonable corrective measures to remove attractants as outlined for Habituated bears.
 Corrective measures must be made prior to, or in addition to, issuing a depredation permit.
 When a bear has caused extensive or chronic damage to private property (such as livestock killed or injured, or entered into a home or cabin), repeated damage where corrective or bear-proofing efforts have failed, etc., CDFW issues a depredation permit.

-A bear is killed about 40 percent of the time a depredation permit is issued.
-Over the 25-year period (1977 -2001), males represent 81 percent of the bears taken on depredation permits.
+A black bear is killed about 40 percent of the time a depredation permit is issued.
+Over a 25-year period (1977 - 2001), males represent 81 percent of the bears taken on depredation permits.
 This is partly due to the larger home ranges of male bears and greater aggression between males, causing them to move to less suitable areas.